uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 25. The software confirms with the customer that the update has been received and stored by HMRC

-Note:

-*	data received must cover the whole accounting period
+Note:	data received must cover the whole accounting period.

 The declaration is the only mandatory requirement for this process, the exact text HMRC requires you to present is below.